 How physically fit do I need to be to undertake the role?

 Applicants will be asked to undertake a fitness test.
-Police Officers who are required to complete Officer Safety Training (OST) must attain a level of 5:4 on the multi-stage fitness test.
+Police Constables and Detective Constables are required to complete Officer Safety Training (OST) and must attain a level of 5:4 on the multi-stage fitness test.